syncfusion-content/javascript-docs/js/TreeGrid/Filtering.md

 ### Change filter mode for specific column

-In TreeGrid, it is provide the option for change the filter mode for spcific coumn using [`filterType`](https://help.syncfusion.com/api/js/ejtreegrid#members:columns-filtertype "columns.filterType") property.
+In TreeGrid, it is provide the option for change the filter mode for specific column using [`filterType`](https://help.syncfusion.com/api/js/ejtreegrid#members:columns-filtertype "columns.filterType") property.
 Using this property we can either set `Menu` or `Excel` filter mode when [`filterType`](/api/js/ejtreegrid#members:filtersettings-filtertype "filterSettings.filterType") is `Menu` or `Excel`.

-The following code example show, how to change filter mode for spcific column.
+The following code example show, how to change filter mode for specific column.

 {% highlight js %}